Experiment duration estimates

 • The experiment has enough observations

-• The experiment has been rolled out or rolled back
+• The experiment is rolled out or rolled back

-If the estimate is not showing, it likely means that one or more of these criteria have not been met.
+If the estimate isn't showing, it likely means that one or more of these criteria aren't met.

 Is there a cap for the duration estimate?